Abortion in Mississippi: Clinic history

 In the 1980s, there were around a dozen operating abortion clinics in the state.
 Between 1982 and 1992, the number of abortion clinics in the state decreased by five, going from thirteen in 1982 to eight in 1992.
-Since around 2006, Jackson Women's Health had been the only operating abortion clinic in Mississippi.
+Since around 2006, Jackson Women's Health Organization had been the only operating abortion clinic in Mississippi.
 In 2010, the color of the building changed from beige to hot pink after the building was acquired by a new owner.

 In 2012, Jackson Women's Health almost closed as a result of a new state law being passed that required the clinic to have medical staff with hospital admitting privileges.
 None of the hospitals in Jackson wanted to give the qualified OB-GYNs on staff at the clinic those privileges.
 The clinic was saved at the last minute after a judge ruled in their favor.

 In 2014, there was still only one abortion clinic in Mississippi.
 99% of the counties in the state did not have an abortion clinic.
 That year, 91% of women in the state aged 15–44 lived in a county without an abortion clinic.
 Around 90% of Jackson Women's Health services were abortion related in 2017.
 They saw around 30 to 40 patients per week.
-In 2017, there was one Planned Parenthood clinic, which did not offer abortion services, in a state with a population of 694,045 women aged 15–49.
-North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states as of July 21, 2017, that did not have a Planned Parenthood clinic offering abortion services.
-In May 2019, the state was one of six states in the nation with only one abortion clinic.
+In 2017, there was only one Planned Parenthood clinic, which did not offer abortion services, in a state with a population of 694,045 women aged 15–49.
+As of July 21, 2017, North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states that did not have a Planned Parenthood clinic offering abortion services.
+In May 2019, the state was officially one of six in the nation with only one abortion clinic.

-Jackson Women's Health closed and was sold in July 2022.
-The building was painted white and converted into a consignment store.
+In 2022, Jackson Women's Health closed and was sold following the decision in Dobbs v.
+Jackson Women's Health Organization.
+The building was later painted white and converted into a consignment store.
 The state now has no abortion clinics.

 In 2024, Planned Parenthood Southeast closed the Mississippi clinic, citing an emergency provider shortage.
 The state now has no Planned Parenthood clinics.